 Being able to recognise signs of disease in livestock animals is important and the Department provides guides to key animal diseases and biosecurity.

-Animal Health Act 1995 requires people to report any case or suspicion of a notifiable animal disease.
+The Biosecurity Act 2019 requires people to report any case or suspicion of a notifiable animal disease.
 These notifiable diseases are all serious and some are zoonotic (that is, they can infect humans as well).

-Notifiable diseases in Tasmania includes two lists of diseases – List A and List B.
+Notifiable diseases in Tasmania includes two lists of diseases – Exotic and Endemic.

-List A diseases are exotic - that is, most of the diseases in this list are exotic to the whole of Australia, but there are a small number that occur on mainland Australia but not in Tasmania.
-The law requires that any suspicion of a List A disease is reported immediately to an inspector and that the owner of the suspect animals isolates them immediately, pending further investigation of the signs.
+Exotic Animal Diseases - most of the diseases in this list are exotic to the whole of Australia, but there are a small number that occur on mainland Australia but not in Tasmania.
+The law requires that any suspicion of an Exotic Animal Disease is reported immediately to an authorised officer and that the owner of the suspect animals isolates them immediately, pending further investigation of the signs.

-List B diseases are endemic - that is, they are known to occur in Tasmania or on the Australian mainland and some form of monitoring or control is required.
-The law requires that any suspicion of a List B disease is reported immediately to an inspector.
-There is no legal requirement to isolate the suspect animals pending a further investigation of the signs, but owners are strongly urged to take all reasonable steps to prevent any spread of those List B diseases that are contagious.
+Endemic Animal Diseases - are known to occur in Tasmania or on the Australian mainland and some form of monitoring or control is required.
+The law requires that any suspicion of an Endemic Animal Disease is reported immediately to an authorised officer.
+There is no legal requirement to isolate the suspect animals pending a further investigation of the signs, but owners are strongly urged to take all reasonable steps to prevent any spread of those endemic diseases that are contagious.

-In addition to the List A and List B diseases, there are two further categories of notifiable disease that must be reported:
+In addition to the Exotic and Endemic diseases, there are two further categories of notifiable disease that must be reported:

 - Any suspect case of a new disease (not believed to be currently in Tasmania) must be reported immediately to an inspector.